-- Private Trees: Generally a removal permit is needed for trees 12 inches diameter at 4.5 feet tall (DBH) and larger.
+- Private Trees: Generally, a removal permit is needed for trees 12 inches diameter at four and a half feet tall (DBH) and larger.

 - Heritage Trees: A permit from Urban Forestry is required before removing, pruning, inoculating, or doing any other tree work on a Heritage Tree.

 Will My Permit Be Issued?

 Not all permit applications are approved.
 Trees that do not meet the applicable removal standards and review factors will not be approved for removal.

 Below are the links to Title 11 Trees codes outlining regulations for trees (either street or private trees).

 Please carefully review the standards and review factors prior to applying:

 For answers to common questions regarding replanting requirements, read the Approved Street Tree Planting Lists, read our Street Tree List FAQs.

 Proper planting and establishment are key factors in maximizing long-term tree survival as well as the benefits of trees.
 Be sure to use the above resources (Street Tree Planting Standards, City of Portland Approved Street Tree List Master Table, Street Tree List FAQs) to ensure property planting and establishment.